6lyxt/SpotifyDisplayer/README.md

 # SpotifyDisplayer
-🚀🎶 a project i started for learning purposes
+🚀🎶 an application for displaying a spotify song on i.e xsplit / obs

 ## Note